AtieDag/atiedag.github.io/_posts/2018-02-15-Play-with-Selenium Part 1.md

 driver = webdriver.Chrome(patch)
 ```

-The driver have some in build functions as .get() and if we input an address the browser will load that page.
+The driver has some in build functions as .get(), and if we input an address, the browser will load that page.

 ```python